-Located in building 008 on main campus, The Student Success Center is a stand-alone, multipurpose, learning/success center.
-The Center is available to all FGC and St. Leo University students from 8 a.m. to 6 p.m.
+Located in Building 008 on the main campus, the Student Success Center is a stand-alone, multipurpose, learning/success center.
+The Center is available to all FGC students from 8 a.m. to 6 p.m.
 Monday through Thursday during all semesters.
-During the fall and spring semesters, the center is open on Fridays from 9 a.m. to 4:30 p.m. and Saturdays from 10:00 a.m. to 2:00 p.m.
-The Center provides over 60 computers that are internet accessible and preloaded with software programs commonly required for students.
-Students may work on assignments using the latest version of Microsoft Office, Canvas, Internet Explorer, Firefox or Chrome, just check their emails or surf the web.
+During the fall and spring semesters, the center is open on Fridays from 9 a.m. to 4:30 p.m.
+The Center provides over 50 computers, three of which are Apple computers, that are internet accessible and preloaded with software programs commonly required for students.
+Students may work on assignments using the latest version of Microsoft Office, Canvas, or Chrome; check their emails; or browse the web.
 Assistance is available for all these systems.
 Test proctoring is also available as permitted.
 For information you may call 386-754-4382 or 386-754-4437.

-The Student Success Center provides peer and instructor tutors for all levels of math, Writing, and Reading.
+The Student Success Center provides peer tutors for all levels of math, writing, and reading.
 Students may submit academic papers for review using in-house tutors via college.success@fgc.edu.
-Chemistry, Physics, Spanish, and Statistic tutors are also available depending on the current Tutor backgrounds.
-Tutors receive Level II CRLA (College Reading and Learning Association) training and certification.
+Chemistry, physics, Spanish, and statistics tutors are also available depending on the current Tutor backgrounds.
+Tutors receive Level I CRLA (College Reading and Learning Association) training and certification.
 The center also offers Peer Mentors for college success.
-Tutor and mentor schedules are posted around campus at the beginning of each semester.
+Tutor and mentor schedules are posted on the Tutoring Dashboard in Canvas and located in building 008 during each semester.
 Contact the Student Success Center for a current copy.

-Boot Camp for college readiness, GradesFirst early alert and retention program, and TRIO offices are also a part of The Student Success Center.
-If you wish to contact the Success Center or TRIO Program you may call 386-754-4479 or 386-754-4413.
+Personalized study plans for PERT testing, EAB Navigate early alert and retention program, and TRIO offices are also a part of the Student Success Center.
+If you wish to contact the Student Success Center or the TRIO Program, you may call 386-754-4479 or 386-754-4482.

 An online tutoring program is also available, through Canvas for all FGC students.
-Tutor.com is available 24/7/365.
+Brainfuse is available 24/7/365.
 Tutors are available for a wide variety of subjects.
 Essay and other writing assignments may also be submitted for tutor review.